CALewis1955/Philly-Crime-Incidents/README.md

 # Philly Crime Incidents

 This repo contains the final project implemented for the Data Engineering zoomcamp course.
 Many thanks to https://github.com/ara-25/nyc_crimes_de?tab=readme-ov-file whose project on New York crime analytics inspired this project.
+This is a batch project.

 ## Objective